tiarno/reachtim/content/articles/pdfcheck.md

 links
 : the internal PDF links in the file badlinks
-: of the links in the file, these links target a missing destination (broken) urls
+: of the internal links in the file, these links target a missing destination (broken link) urls
 : the external links from the PDF to some other location badurls
-: of the urls in the file, these urls target a missing destination (broken)
+: of the external links in the file, these urls target a missing destination (broken url)

-The function loops over the pages in the PDF file and walks through the `Annots` dictionary of each page.
-If that dictionary has an action (`\A`) with a key of `\D`, that signals an internal link, so update the `links` list.
+The following function loops over the pages in the PDF file and walks through the `Annots` dictionary of each page.
+If that dictionary has an action (`\A`) with a key of `\D` (destination?), we have an internal link, so update the `links` list.

-If the dictionary has an action with a key of `\URI`, it is an external URL link.
-Check the external URLS with the `check_url` function and update the `urls` and `bad_urls` lists.
+If the dictionary has an action with a key of `\URI`, it is an external link.
+Check the external links with the `check_url` function and update the `urls` and `bad_urls` lists.

 After checking each page, get a list of all the anchors in the PDF with the `getNamedDestinations` method; compare that list of all known anchors to the list of internal links.
 If there is a link with no matching anchor, that link belongs in the `badlinks` list.